Pythagoras numbers of orders in biquadratic fields

 For some computations, especially in Theorem \ref{th:main2parts} (\ref{it:main(1)}), we have written a computer program, starting from scratch.
 It was primarily used to find elements of needed length for some fields, typically edge cases of our propositions containing square roots of small numbers.
 On the other hand, it also proved to be useful for finding patterns and establishing conjectures about Pythagoras numbers, which we were usually either able to prove or we formulate them below in Conjecture \ref{co:conjecture}.
 The used algorithms are described in Subsection \ref{ss:algorithms}, their implementation in Python is available at \url{https://github.com/raskama/number-theory/tree/main/biquadratic}.

 Going in the other direction, i.e.\ proving an upper bound, is generally much more difficult.
-Nevertheless, after generalising the method of Kala and Yatsyna for obtaining upper bounds, we were able to apply it for quartic fields containing $\sqrt5$ by using a result of Sasaki \cite{SaEng, SaJapan} on $2$-universal quadratic forms.
+Nevertheless, after generalising the method of Kala and Yatsyna from \cite{KY}, we were able to apply it for quartic fields containing $\sqrt5$ by using a result of Sasaki \cite{SaEng, SaJapan} on $2$-universal quadratic forms.

-\begin{theorem} Let $K$ be a quadratic extension of $\Q(\sqrt{5})$ and $\O$ any order in $K$ containing $\frac{1+\sqrt5}{2}$.
+\begin{theorem} Let $K$ be a quadratic extension of $\Q(\!\sqrt{5})$ and $\O$ any order in $K$ containing $\frac{1+\sqrt5}{2}$.
 Then $\P(\O)\leq 5$. \end{theorem} \begin{proof} We prove this as Theorem \ref{th:upperboundSqrt5}. \end{proof}

-Besides requiring the use of the so-called $g$-invariants, part of the difficulty in proving the above theorem is that the crucial Theorem 7.7 is only available in Sasaki's Japanese paper \cite{SaJapan}.
+Besides requiring the use of the so-called $g$-invariants, part of the difficulty in proving the above theorem is that the crucial Theorem \ref{th:sasaki} is only available in Sasaki's Japanese paper \cite{SaJapan}.
 Moreover, the proof contained therein is very brief.
 For this reason we include a full proof of this result as well.

 Note that by Theorem \ref{th:main2parts} (\ref{it:main(1)}), this improved upper bound is mostly optimal for maximal orders: